Bob Prince: Controversial departure from the Pirates

 Soon after control of the broadcasts changed from Atlantic Richfield to Westinghouse Broadcasting in 1969, Prince had personal conflicts with Westinghouse management.
 Pirates management often interceded to quell tensions between Prince and KDKA executives.
-Finally, in 1975, inexplicably, Prince and sidekick Nellie King were fired, a decision that Pirates management did not try to reverse.
+Finally, in 1975, inexplicably, Prince and sidekick Nellie King were fired, a decision that Pirates management did not try to reverse, with regional director of Westinghouse Broadcasting Ed Wallis being labeled as the public target for fans to draw their ire.
 Pirates fans were shocked by the news.
 Egged on by competing radio station WEEP, hundreds of supporters held a parade and downtown rally.
 Several Pirates players also went to bat for him, but rehiring Prince was never a consideration.
 KDKA hired Milo Hamilton in December and distributed press kits at a news conference that had a cover sticker proclaiming, "The New Voice of the Pirates."
-Hamilton was never popular with fans and while professional, never could compare with Prince’s charisma.
+Hamilton was never popular with fans, later accusing Prince of badmouthing him and being "bitter".
+After the 1979 season, Hamilton left, calling it "living hell.”
+Lanny Frattare avoided the implied negativism toward Prince and worked as Hamilton's junior partner and occasional play-by-play while going on to broadcast Pirates games with some significant acceptance until 2008.

-After his time with the Pirates, Prince had stints calling Houston Astros baseball, Pittsburgh Penguins hockey, and ABC's Monday Night Baseball.
-He was frustrated that ABC wouldn't let him employ his usual style, and was removed from the primary Monday night broadcast team during his first season (1976) before being dropped altogether after the season.
+After his time with the Pirates, Prince had stints calling Houston Astros baseball (1976), Pittsburgh Penguins hockey, and ABC's Monday Night Baseball.
+On ABC, he was partnered with Warner Wolf and Bob Uecker.
+He was frustrated that ABC wouldn't let him employ his usual style (the network encouraged talking without much personality) and was removed from the primary Monday night broadcast team during his first season (1976) before being dropped altogether after the season.
 He also was released by the Astros after a one-year stay; he later said that Houston didn't agree with him.
 His work with the Penguins was a cause of consternation for hockey fans because he didn't understand the game and didn't know the Penguins' personnel.
 Eventually he was taken off play-by-play and re-cast as an intermission interviewer.
 Eventually, he returned to Pirate baseball, thrilling his loyal fans, in 1982, calling a limited number of Pirates games for a cable station.